Log in

 For example, if you want to grant a teammate permission to help you edit, maintain, or troubleshoot a connected Zap, you don't have to grant them access to the associated table, and vice versa.

-On the other hand, if you want to share a table with your team and outside collaborators, you can customize their access level and what fields they can view and edit.
+On the other hand, if you want to share a table or view with your team and outside collaborators, you can customize their access level and what fields they can view and edit.
 They won't have access to any connected Zaps, unless you grant permission separately.

-How to share a table
+How to share tables and views

 You can also share a table without opening it.
 Within your list of tables, click on the three dots next to a table and select Share table